Thoracic

 DR. CHING-YANG WU

-The lung surgery is complex and highly difficult, with different surgical methods for treatment.
-The success of the surgery highly depends on the experience and skill of the thoracic surgeon.
+Lung surgery is complex and requires precise technique.
+Its success largely depends on the experience and skills of the thoracic surgeon.

 About DR. CHING-YANG WU